|When:||MW 2:30 – 4:00 pm|

 |Instructors:||Samuel Madden (madden AT csail.mit.edu)|

-This course relies on primary readings from the database community to introduce graduate students to the foundations of database systems, focusing on basics such as the relational algebra and data model, schema normalization, query optimization, and transactions.
-It is designed for students who have taken 6.1800 (formerly 6.033 or equivalent); no prior database experience is assumed though students who have taken an undergraduate course in databases are encouraged to attend.
+This course relies on primary readings from the database community to introduce graduate/undergraduate students to the foundations of database systems, focusing on basics such as the relational algebra and data model, schema normalization, query optimization, transactions, and other more advanced topics.
+No prior database experience is assumed though students who have taken an undergraduate course in databases are encouraged to attend.

 Classes consist of lectures and discussions based on readings from the database literature.
 Grades in 6.5830 are assigned based on a semester long project, as well as two exams and 7 assignments -- 4 labs and 3 problem sets -- of varying length.
-Grades in 6.5831 are based on the same quizzes and assigments as 6.5830, except that students may opt to do 2 additional labs in place of the final project.
+Grades in 6.5831 are based on the same quizzes and assigments as 6.5830, except that students may opt to do one additional (more exploratory) lab in place of the final project.
 For more information about the readings and assignments, use the links at the top of the page.

 Questions or comments regarding 6.5830/6.5831?
 Send e-mail to the 6.5830/6.5831 staff at 6.5830-staff at mit.edu.
 Accessibility